hoanggddo/SOC-Home-Lab/README.md

-We have successfully established and configured the SOC Automation Lab, integrating Wazuh, TheHive, and Shuffle to enable automated event monitoring, alerting, and incident response.
-This setup serves as a robust foundation for further customization and expansion of automation workflows to align with specific SOC requirements.
+The SOC Automation Lab has been successfully established and configured, integrating Wazuh, TheHive, and Shuffle to deliver streamlined event monitoring, alerting, and incident response.
+This implementation provides a solid framework for expanding and tailoring automation workflows to meet specific SOC needs.

-Key Achievements:
+Key Accomplishments:
-Configured a Windows 10 client with Sysmon for detailed event generation.
+A Windows 10 client was configured with Sysmon for generating detailed event logs.
-Deployed Wazuh as the central platform for event management and alerting.
+Wazuh was deployed as the central platform for managing events and generating alerts.
-Installed and set up TheHive for efficient case management and coordinated response actions.
+TheHive was set up to facilitate case management and enable coordinated incident response.
-Generated Mimikatz telemetry and created custom alerts within Wazuh.
+Custom alerts were created in Wazuh using telemetry data from Mimikatz.
-Integrated Shuffle as the SOAR platform to streamline workflow automation.
+Shuffle was integrated as the SOAR platform to automate workflows effectively.
-Developed an automated workflow to:
+An automated workflow was developed to:
 Extract file hashes.
-Check reputation scores using VirusTotal.
+Analyze reputation scores via VirusTotal.
-Create alerts in TheHive.
+Trigger alerts in TheHive.
-Notify SOC analysts via email.
+Send email notifications to SOC analysts.
-Through this lab, we gained hands-on experience in implementing an automated SOC workflow using advanced open-source tools.
-This knowledge can now be applied to enhance security operations, improve incident response times, and streamline SOC processes.
+This lab provided practical experience in designing and implementing an automated SOC workflow using robust open-source tools.
+The insights gained can be applied to enhance security operations, accelerate incident response, and optimize SOC processes.

-Next Steps:
+Recommendations for Ongoing Development:
-Continuously refine and adapt automation workflows in response to evolving threats, emerging tools, and changing organizational needs.
+Continuously adapt and improve workflows to address evolving security threats, integrate emerging tools, and meet organizational goals.
-Regularly review and update SOC playbooks, incorporating new threat intelligence sources.
+Regularly update SOC playbooks and incorporate new threat intelligence sources to strengthen defenses.
-Explore and implement advanced features of Wazuh, TheHive, and Shuffle to further enhance capabilities.
+Explore advanced functionalities within Wazuh, TheHive, and Shuffle to expand the automation capabilities of the SOC.
-By embracing automation and leveraging the combined strengths of Wazuh, TheHive, and Shuffle, organizations can build a more efficient, proactive, and resilient SOC that excels in detecting and responding to security incidents.
+By harnessing the power of automation and leveraging the features of Wazuh, TheHive, and Shuffle, organizations can create a highly efficient and resilient SOC.
+This proactive approach enables effective detection and rapid response to security incidents while reducing operational burdens.